johnfedoruk/bangular/aio/content/guide/http.md

 Like any external dependency, the HTTP backend needs to be mocked so your tests can simulate interaction with a remote server.
-The `@angular/common/http/testing` library makes setting up such mocking straightforward.
+The `@bangular/common/http/testing` library makes setting up such mocking straightforward.

 ### Mocking philosophy

-Angular's HTTP testing library is designed for a pattern of testing wherein the the app executes code and makes requests first.
+Bangular's HTTP testing library is designed for a pattern of testing wherein the the app executes code and makes requests first.

 Then a test expects that certain requests have or have not been made,